 DRM technology can be very flexible and may include business rules for secure download and offline playback, enabling a viewer on-the-go without internet access to enjoy subscribed content.

-To learn more about DRM principles, please download our whitepaper What is DRM.
+To learn more about DRM principles, including everything from the different types of DRM to what DRM license management is, please download our whitepaper What is DRM.

 CAS was designed to protect pay-TV content during transport from the digital video processing head-end (a.k.a. network operations center, or NOC) to STBs over various kinds of broadcast or “one-way” networks.
 DRM, on the other hand, is a broader asset protection mechanism that also safeguards content when at rest in addition to the transport phase, made possible by IP-based “two-way” networks such as the internet.